-Results for the least squares estimation of (1) are in Table 1, which provides the estimated coefficients, the White-corrected robust standard errors, and t-statistics.
-In addition, the last column of the table provides the percentage change in trade implied by the point estimates of the coefficients on the integration and time dummies $[100 \times (e^{\text{coeff.}}-1)]$ .
-For space considerations I do not report the estimates of the 3,321 trading-pair fixed effects.
+Results for the least squares estimation of equation (1) are in Table 1, which provides the estimated coefficients, the White-corrected standard errors, and t-statistics.
+In addition, the last column of the table provides the percentage change in trade implied by the point estimates of the coefficients on the integration and time dummies $[100 \times (e^{coeff} - 1)]$.
+Because of space considerations, I do not report the estimates of the 3,321 trading-pair fixed effects.